 While you can go for a small room in a large venue, the best way to create an intimate feel is choosing a venue that complements your guest list size.
 Look at our list of the best small wedding venues in the UK and you’ll see what we mean: it’s full of bijou hotels and cosy country houses, pubs and private rooms in restaurants, intimate barns and even a treehouse!

 You can be more creative and less restricted with numbers under 60 so think outside the box too: is there a cool gallery in a museum or a library you love?
-What about a boat, a marquee on a beach or a garden summerhouse?
+With a number like 15, you can take it even further.
+What about a boat, bandstand, a marquee on a beach or a garden summerhouse?

 Non-traditional venues mean you don’t even have to choose somewhere that feels like a typical ‘wedding venue’ spot – did you meet in a cute coffee shop, cinema or university bar?
 Throw your wedding where you met or allude to it in your choice of venue.